hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Now, this section is going to be forward facing, because I never got to build this part.
 While it's really cool to be able to stick around long enough to build the abstraction and actually see it flourish, one of the hardest parts of leadership is knowing that, realistically, the odds of you actually being able to see that abstraction through to completion are slim.
 Too many things change around you: company priorities, politics, market concerns, and more are all competing and interacting in odd ways.
-As often happens, that meant that my time at a company often ended before the abstraction could even be started, or maybe it got started but not finalized, or maybe it got finalized but never got to evolve over time.
+As often happens, that meant that my time at a company often ended before the abstraction could even be started, or maybe it got started but not finalised, or maybe it got finalised but never got to evolve over time.

 If you get to stick around and do this part, though, it's really cool.
 You get to see the fruits of your labour be born and turn into wild and wondrous things, beyond what you could've ever imagined.